The Two Dark Clouds over Agents: Real-time Interaction with the Environment, Learning from Experience

 Key Insights

-- The future of agents: from containers of knowledge to engines of discovery
+- The future of Agents: From containers of knowledge to engines of discovery

-Pine AI in Practice
+Practice at Pine AI

 - Interact with the world in real time (voice calls, GUI operations)